Funding opportunity

 • any data collation or reduction visits where an observer is not required

-Assessors are looking for detailed costs or a line-by-line breakdown of all observing runs.
+Assessors are not looking for detailed costs or a line-by-line breakdown of all observing runs.

 If an existing grant is held, provide justification for any change to the requested amounts relevant to the amount awarded on the existing grant.
 You should explain the rationale behind such request, for example group expansion, increased observing time and so on.

-Overall, assessors want you to demonstrate how the resources you anticipate needing for your proposed work:
+Overall, they want you to demonstrate how the resources you anticipate needing for your proposed work:

 • are comprehensive, appropriate, and justified